hatedamon/Roblox-Spoofer-TITAN/README.md

-# Roblox-Spoofer-TITAN 📡
+# TITAN Spoofer (RBX)

-TITAN's spoofer is a tool designed to spoof various hardware identifiers (HWIDs) on your system 🖥️ Specifically those Roblox detect when trying to determine who you are 👤.
-Ban evading! :3
+TITAN's spoofer is a tool designed to spoof various hardware identifiers (HWIDs) on your system 🖥️ Specifically those Roblox detect when trying to determine who you are 👤 Ban evading! :3

 ## INCOMPLETE PROJECT